 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises four types of risk: foreign exchange (currency risk), market interest rates (interest rate risk), market prices (price risk) and climate risk.
+Market risk comprises four types of risk: foreign currency risk, interest rate risk, market price risk and climate risk.
 The Fund's policies and procedures put in place to mitigate the Fund's exposure to market risk are detailed in the Fund's investment policies and the RMF.